MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-modify-case-resolution-dialog.md

    > [!div class=mx-imgBorder]
    > ![Status Values - Customize the system](media/status-values-step-3.PNG)

-## Case Resolution Entity
+### Case Entity

-### Location 1: Set Resolution Type

 One example of how you can use case resolution is by resolving situations where you receive duplicate cases.
 In this example, we will show you how to set the resolution type to display which cases have duplicate status.

-The following steps walk you through how to set the resolution type for duplicate cases:
+From the Customize the System screen use the following steps to set the case entity for duplicate cases:

 **Step 1:** Select on **Customize the System**